SindhanaPS/blackbody_and_thermal_effects_polaritons/README.txt

        'fig3_X.txt', 'fig3_Y.txt', 'fig3_E_*_<flagi>.txt' and 'fig3_Ts_*_<flagi>.txt'.
        used in Fig. 4b and Fig.S1b.

-b) The code 'main4a.py' uses 'LzEtot_1.txt' and 'LzEtot_4.txt' to  generate 'kmol.txt' and
+b) The code 'main4a.py' uses 'LzEtot_1.txt' and 'LzEtot_4.txt' at 298K to  generate 'kmol.txt' and
    'kcav.txt' for Fig. 4a

-c) The code 'main4b.py' uses 'LzEtot_5.txt' and 'LzEtot_8.txt' to  generate 'Tset_mol_cav.txt'
+c) The code 'main4b.py' uses 'LzEtot_5.txt' and 'LzEtot_8.txt' at 350K to generate 'Tset_mol_cav.txt'
    for Fig. 4b

 d) The code 'main5a.py' generates 'fig5a.txt' for Fig. 5a